alansinbailarin/wisesly/README.md

 - [OpenAI](https://openai.com) - Leveraging AI for personalized travel recommendations through chat.
 - [Booking.com API](https://developers.booking.com/api/index.html) - Access to a vast database of travel accommodations.
 - [Laravel](https://laravel.com) - Building a custom API for enhanced functionality.
-- [Add any other technologies or libraries used in your project here]

 ## How to Use